 - Dashboard At-a-glance summary of the status of the firewall and traffic passing through network interfaces.
 See The Dashboard for more details. - Administrators Create and manage new admins and admin profile templates.
 You can configure highly targeted, granular permissions for each profile you create.
-See Managing Administrative Accounts for more details. - License Activation Lets you view your current license number and activate new firewall licenses.
+See Manage Administrative Accounts for more details. - License Activation Lets you view your current license number and activate new firewall licenses.
 See 'License Activation' for more details. - SNMP Configure Simple Network Management Protocol settings.
 See 'SNMP Settings' for more details. - Central Management Connect this firewall to Dome Firewall Central Manager.
-See Central Management for more details - Web Console Opens a terminal window for administrative tasks.
-See Accessing the Web Console for more details. - SSH Access Configure remote Secure Shell (SSH) access to the internal network by enabling tunneling of various services.
-See Configuring SSH Access for more details. - High Availability Configure active-passive failover servers to ensure continuity of operations.
+See Central Management for more details - SSH Access Configure remote Secure Shell (SSH) access to the internal network by enabling tunneling of various services.
+See Configure SSH Access for more details. - High Availability Configure active-passive failover servers to ensure continuity of operations.
 See High Availability for more details. - Firmware View current firmware version and download firmware updates if available.
-See Viewing and Updating Firmware Version for more details.

-- Backup Configure backups of the current firewall state and setup scheduled backups.
+See View and Update Firmware Version for more details. - Backup Configure backups of the current firewall state and setup scheduled backups.
 Admins can restore the firewall by importing a backup in the event of system failure.
-See Creating and Scheduling Backup of DFW state for more details. - Shutdown Power-off the DFW virtual appliance.
-See Shutting Down the Dome Firewal Virtual Appliance for more details.
+See Create and Schedule Backup of DFW state for more details. - Shutdown Power-off the DFW virtual appliance.
+See Shutdown or Restart the Dome Firewall Virtual Appliance for more details.

-4.1 Manage Administrative Accounts
+4.1 Manage Admin Accounts

-- Super admins can create new administrators with specific permissions to configure and manage the various firewall modules. - An administrators privileges are determined by the profile assigned to them.
-You should first configure an admin profile then assign the profile to an administrator - Administrator activities are logged as part of access control.
+- Super admins can create new administrators with specific permissions. - An admin's privileges are determined by the profile assigned to them.
+You should first configure an admin profile then assign the profile to the administrator. - Administrator activities are logged as part of access control.
 Logged items include date, time, type of event, subject id, component name and the event outcome. - Click 'System' > 'Administrators' to open the configuration interface.